elit3ge/sickbeard_viewer/README.md

 3. Open config.php and change the settings to your own.

 Now your ready to go!
 Just navigate your browser to the location you placed your files.

+#Note: For this to work properly outside your network, you must forward your sickbeard and sabnzbd ports.